brokenhandsio/VaporSecurityHeaders/README.md

 ]
 ```

-This will add default values to your site for Content-Security-Policy, X-XSS-Protection, X-Frame-Options and X-Content-Type-Options.
+Each different header has its own configuration and options, details of which can be found below.

+You can test your site by visiting the awesome [Security Headers](https://securityheaders.io) (no affiliation) websites

+## API Headers

 If you are running an API you can choose a default configuration for that by creating it with:

 ```swift
 let securityHeaders = SecurityHeadersFactory.api()
 ```

-Each different header has its own configuration and options, details of which can be found below.

-You can test your site by visiting the awesome [Security Headers](https://securityheaders.io) (no affiliation) websites

 ## Manual Initialisation